veritrans/veritrans-android/README.md

 Veritrans SDK is an android library that simplifies the process of making transactions on [Veritrans Payment gateway](https://veritrans.co.id).

 ### Transaction Flow

 ![Transaction Flow Figure](http://docs.veritrans.co.id/images/vtdirect-mobile-flow.png "Transaction Flow Figure")

-There are three parties involved in the payment process for VT-Direct: merchant, customers, and Veritrans.
-Here is an explanation of how VT-Direct work.
+There are three parties involved in the payment process for making a payment:
+* merchant,
+* customers
+* Veritrans.

+This is how the Mobile SDK works

-1. **Click Pay**: Customers enter credit card details on your android application, and press the button `PAY` to complete the payment.
+1. *Click Pay*: Customers enter credit card details on your mobile application, and press the button `PAY` to complete the payment.
-2. **Sending data**: when customers press the button `PAY`, android library will incorporate sensitive credit card information with a key client.
+2. *Sending data*: When customers press the button `PAY`, our mobile SDK will incorporate sensitive credit card information with a key client.
 The combined data is sent to the Veritrans server that is exchanged into *onetime-token* ( "token").
 3. **Getting Token**: Veritrans Token will return the application to customers android phone.
 Token will be valid for **3 minutes** at a regular credit card transactions and **10 minutes** if the feature is 3D Secure is used.
-Token can not be used again if the expired time was passed.
+Token cannot be used again if the expired time was passed.
 4. **Sending Token**: Then Token is sent to merchant server.
-Please note, merchant will only receive a token in as the exchange for credit card details. **Merchant will not store or process information from credit cards**.
-Because of that, you do not have to deal with the PCI DSS compliance.
+Please note, merchant will only receive a token in as the exchange for credit card details. **Merchant should not store or process information from credit cards**.
+This ensures that the merchant is PCI-DSS compliant.
-5. **Request Charge**: You do charge transaction to Veritrans using Token plus some other information (example: customer details, product details, address).
+5. **Request Charge**: Merchant server requests a charge transaction to Veritrans using Token plus some other information (example: customer details, product details, address).
 6. **Transaction Response Handling**: Veritrans returns the response status of the transaction, such as: Capture, Settlement
-7. **Transaction information**: Merchant tell the transaction results to customers.
+7. **Transaction information**: Merchant tells the transaction results to customers, ie.The purchase is confirmed.

 ### Payment types Supported
 1. Credit/Debit - Support for making payments via credit cards and or debit cards using our one-click or two-clicks feature